-In some cases, swapping out your coaxial cable with a more efficient and better isolated RG-6 cable can give you more channels and better reception.
-Check to see if you are using poor quality RG-59 cable by looking at the cable itself.
+In some cases, swapping out your coaxial cable with a more efficient and better-isolated RG-6 cable can give you more channels and better reception.
+Check to see if you are using poor-quality RG-59 cable by looking at the cable itself.
 It should say it right on the cable.
-Using better-shielded cable like RG-6 will help with electromagnetic interference and signal noise.
+Using better-shielded cables like RG-6 will help with electromagnetic interference and signal noise.
 In most instances, you should see an improvement.

 Quad Shielded RG6 Coaxial Cable

 These RG6 cables consist of heavy quad-shielding consists of four layers of aluminum foil and braid shielding against electromagnetic interference (EMI) and radio frequency interference (RFI).

 Try Using Two HD Antennas

 This step can get a little tricky, but I have heard of some people having success by combining two HD antennas into a coupler.
 If you have two or more antennas laying around you could experiment.
 Try placing one antenna in the direction of the weaker broadcast tower and the other toward the more powerful one.
 By coupling the signal you can focus the two antennas into one signal.
 Make sure to use a coupler and not a splitter.